 While the rock cycle constantly produces new rocks, weather and nature constantly break them down.
 Erosion is the process by which a mountain can be turned into a layer of soil.

-Floods cause erosion because the amount of power that the flow of water brings is often sufficient enough to totally tear away top layers of soil.
-A...
+Floods cause erosion because the amount of power that the flow of water brings is often sufficient enough to completely tear away top layers of soil. ...

 See full answer below.

 Become a member and unlock all Study Answers